Matveibos/rails_answers_and_guides/interview_questions.md

                puts ENV['MARCO']
            # inside console
                env MARCO="Pollo" ruby hello.rb
+19. How to handle an exception?

+             begin
+               puts 'I am before the raise.'
+               raise 'An error has occured.'
+               puts 'I am after the raise.'
+             rescue
+               puts 'I am rescued.'
+             end
+             puts 'I am after the begin block.'
 ##----------------------------RAILS--------------------------------------------------

 11. What is the difference between User.find(1) and User.find_by(id: 1)?